aptise/peter_sslers/README.md

 * A sample `fake_server.py` that will spin up a web server with routes which you can test against.
 This will allow you to setup your proxy integration without running peter_sslers itself.
 Responses include the header: `X-Peter-SSLers: fakeserver`.
+* A `replace_domain.py` script that can be used to alter an `acme-dns` database to support deterministically named DNS subdomains instead of the default randomized guid subdomains.

 ToDo
 =====